mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

 text:     **Dying Wish**: Summon a minion with **Dying Wish** from your hand.

 name:     White Widow<br>
-text:     Whenever you replace a card, deal 2 damage to a random enemy.
+text:     Whenever you replace, deal 2 damage to a random enemy.

 name:     Young Flamewing<br>
 text:     **Flying**